ALTinners/nghttp2/doc/sources/building-android-binary.rst

 The platform level is not important here because we don't use Android specific C/C++ API.

-The dependent libraries, such as OpenSSL and libevent should be built with the toolchain and installed under ``$ANDROID_HOME/usr/local``.
+The dependent libraries, such as OpenSSL and libev should be built with the toolchain and installed under ``$ANDROID_HOME/usr/local``.
 We recommend to build these libraries as static library to make the deployment easier.  libxml2 support is currently disabled.

-We use zlib which comes with Android NDK, so we don't have to build it by ourselves.
+Although zlib comes with Android NDK, it seems not to be a part of public API, so we have to built it for our own.
+That also provides us proper .pc file as a bonus.

 If SPDY support is required for nghttpx and h2load, build and install spdylay as well.